The Torrential Rains and Erosion

 The Importance of Undisturbed Soil

-The No-till ground on the left side in images (8) - (9) points (A) shows the familiar surroundings or the seasonal field in rest.
-Compared to the tillage field, the No-till ground provides significantly better resistance against decay and increases water distribution to the groundwater reservoirs.
+The No-till ground on the left side in images (8) - (9) points (A) shows the familiar surroundings or the seasonal field at rest.
+Compared to the tillage field (B), the No-till ground (A) provides significantly better resistance against decay and increases water distribution to the groundwater reservoirs.
 Pictures (9) show this resistance to the decay phenomenon (A) by increased resistance to soil loss and its ability to store water.
 This filtered water can transform into purified water within the hidden cliff chambers (aquifers).
-This filtered water in the study (8) - FWaccumulates during the rainy season, seeping in a continuous flow to the deeper underground.
-Therefore, cities below the mountain massif depend significantly on the highland's native vegetation, including agriculture, through these significant-high altitudes' properties of geologically storing mountain water, hence conveniently extracted by traditional or advanced methods during drought seasons the following year.
+This filtered water in the study (8) - FW1 accumulates during the rainy season, seeping in a continuous flow to the deeper underground.
+Therefore, cities below the mountain massif depend significantly on the Highland's native vegetation, including agriculture, through these significant-high altitudes' properties of geologically storing mountain water, hence conveniently extracted by traditional or advanced methods during drought seasons the following year.

 The Ground's Importance for the Future Water

-Here picture (9), it is clearly shows how the tillage field example (B) to the right in the photo means about twice the amount lost in the runoff in comparison with the No-till soil on the left (A).
+Picture (9), clearly shows how the tillage field example (B) to the right in the photo means about twice the amount lost in the runoff in comparison with the No-till soil on the left (A).
 Also, the left No-till soil (A) with its water tray displays considerably less erosive sediment in the water tray in comparison to the tillage field on the right in images (9) - (10) - (B).
-The vertical connection of the (FW) arrows 1 and 2 in the image (8) appears very clearly as an effect in the study of example (9).
-Models (8) and (9) confirm an apparent relationship following the waterways of FWand FW2, shown in the lower part of the picture (8).
+The vertical connection of the (FW) arrows 1 and 2 in image (8) appears very clearly as an effect in the study of example (9).
+Models (8) and (9) confirm an apparent relationship down the waterways of FW1 and FW2, shown in the lower part of the picture (8).

 The Importance of Water-catching Trees